Natanf002/assignment4/README.md

 1. Make sure you have the input.txt file in the same directory as the executable
 2. Run the program using:
     ./memory_allocator
-3. Test with //fix this
-4. To quit, press 'q'
+3. To quit, press 'q'

 Input File Format:
 ----------------